Illustrated superhero of Kathrin Barboza Marquez from The Remarkablz

 Video credit National Geographic Kids

-STEP 3: Place the aluminum pie plate on its edge facing the tubes but 12 inchdes away from the tubes.
+Place the aluminum pie plate on its edge, about 12 inches in front of the tubes.
 Tape it down.

-Have one person whisper into one of the tubes.
+Have one person softly whisper into one of the tubes.

 What you will need